aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to XLAM" h2="Export CGM File to XLAM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert CGM file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that can be used to create, manipulate, and convert various file formats.

+The process of converting CGM to XLAM involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export CGM to XLSX.
+This component provides a wide range of features and capabilities that can be used to create, manipulate, and convert PDF documents.
+It also provides the ability to convert CGM to XLSX with a few lines of code.

+Once the CGM file has been converted to XLSX, you can use Aspose.Cells for .NET to convert XLSX to XLAM.
+This component provides a powerful Spreadsheet Programming API that enables developers to create, manipulate, and convert various spreadsheet formats.
+It also provides the ability to convert XLSX to XLAM with a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+In conclusion, Aspose.Total for .NET provides an easy and efficient way to convert CGM file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
+By using Aspose.PDF for .NET and Aspose.Cells for .NET, you can easily export CGM to XLSX and then convert XLSX to XLAM with a few lines of code.
+This makes it an ideal solution for developers who need to quickly and easily convert CGM to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}